 Plum Salsa is delicious with chips, or with chicken, fish, pork, grilled veggies, or steaks.
 I love being able to use seasonal, local produce in new ways and this salsa is a delicious way to use fresh plums.

 We have such a bounty of summer fruit that I am always thinking up tasty new ways to use it.
 I like to think outside of the dessert box and try fruit in some savory dishes, like Peach Whisky Chicken Kebabs, or Balsamic Cherry Feta Prosciutto Pizza.

 Plums in a Salsa?

-Usually we think of a salsa as a tomato based, spicy condiment, so you may be thinking that using plums to make salsa a bit strange.
+Usually, we think of salsa as a tomato-based, spicy condiment, so you may be thinking that using plums to make salsa a bit strange.
 However, salsa is simply the Spanish word for any sauce.

 Typically, salsa is a fresh, raw condiment with at least a little bit of heat.
 This plum salsa has all of that and the plums add a touch of sweetness to balance out the heat of the peppers.

 What Kinds of Plums to Use for Salsa

 There are many varieties of plums, and absolutely any of them will work for making plum salsa.
 I used red plums here.
 Just be sure to avoid overly ripe plums, or they will not hold their shape when chopped.
 Your plums can even be slightly under-ripe for making salsa.